Jerry Jones: Criticism

-Jones is one of two owners in the league (the other being Cincinnati's Mike Brown) who have either the title or powers of general manager.
-In 2018, Jones told Atlanta Journal-Constitution reporter Mark Lane that serving as his own general manager helps streamline decision-making and communication lines with the coaching staff.
+Jones and Mike Brown of the Cincinnati Bengals are the only two active NFL owners who have the title or powers of general manager.
+Jones stated that working as his own general manager helps streamline decision-making and communication lines with the coaching staff.
 Over Jones' tenure, Cowboys fans have organized a number of grassroots efforts to displace Jones from his position.

 Jones is the subject of the 2008 book Playing to Win by David Magee.
 In the book, Jones admitted he handled the firing of Landry poorly and accepted some blame for the disintegration of his relationship with Landry's successor, Jimmy Johnson.

-Jones became involved in the St. Louis Rams move back to Los Angeles with Stan Kroenke in 2016.
-He was instrumental in brokering a deal between Stan Kroenke, San Diego Chargers owner Dean Spanos, and Oakland Raiders owner Mark Davis to ensure that Kroenke's SoFi Stadium plan passed, which it did via a 30–2 owners vote in favor.
-Jones' support and role in the negotiations was criticized by some fans and sports media in St. Louis.
+Jones became involved in the St. Louis Rams move back to Los Angeles with Rams owner Stan Kroenke in 2016.
+He was instrumental in brokering a deal between Kroenke, San Diego Chargers owner Dean Spanos, and Oakland Raiders owner Mark Davis to ensure that Kroenke's SoFi Stadium plan passed, which it did via a 30–2 owners' vote in favor.
+Jones' support and role in the negotiations were criticized by some fans and sports media in St. Louis.
 Jones was also a key proponent of the Oakland Raiders' move to Las Vegas to play at Allegiant Stadium.

+In February 2021 the Great Texas Freeze caused the Texas power grid to fail and energy prices to surge due to deregulation.
+Official sources place the death toll at 246, while estimates range to over 700 that people may have died due to the weather and grid issues.
+Jones and his company Comstock Resources Inc., received criticism for raising prices over 70x the normal rates for natural gas and celebrating huge profits from the storm.

 NFL fines

 Jones was fined $25,000 by the NFL for publicly criticizing referee Ed Hochuli after Hochuli made a call in a game between the San Diego Chargers and the Denver Broncos on September 14, 2008.
 Jones made comments both to the press and on his radio show, saying Hochuli was one of the most criticized officials in the NFL.
 This was Jones' first fine by the NFL.

 In 2009, Jones was fined $100,000 for violating a gag order on labor issues, commenting that revenue sharing was "on its way out".
 Commissioner Roger Goodell had issued a gag order for all owners and team executives from discussing any aspect of the pending labor issues.
 Jones "crossed the line", drawing a "six-figure" fine, sources said, as the commissioner distributed a memo to all 32 owners, along with a reminder that the gag order remains in effect.
-Goodell did not disclose the specific amount of Jones' fine in the memo.
+Goodell did not disclose the specific amount of Jones's fine in the memo.

+In 2025, Jones was fined $250,000 for flipping his middle finger at fans during the Cowboys' game against the Jets.
+Although Jones claimed that the obscene gesture was "inadvertent", he did not appeal the fine.